endpoints4s/endpoints4s/documentation/manual/src/main/paradox/algebras/json-schemas.md

 @@snip [JsonSchemasDocs.scala](/json-schema/json-schema/src/test/scala/endpoints4s/algebra/JsonSchemasDocs.scala) { #record-schema }

 The `field` constructor defines a JSON object schema with one field of the given type and name (and an optional text documentation).
-A similar constructor, `optField`, defines an optional field in a JSON object.
+Two other constructors, `optField` and `optFieldWithDefault`, define optional fields in a JSON object.

 The return type of `rectangleSchema` is declared to be `JsonSchema[Rectangle]`, but we could have used a more specific type: `Record[Rectangle]`.
 This subtype of `JsonSchema[Rectangle]` provides